Habitat Gardening

 Despite all the magazine articles, your garden is not an extension of your house.
 You don’t need to clean it: in many ways, a habitat garden is self-maintaining.
 Leave your leaves, as much as you can, where they fall under trees and into flowerbeds and shrubberies.
 When you must rake them, tuck them into piles in the far corners of your garden, to incorporate later into your compost pile or simply to allow to decompose into mulch that you can spread in your garden beds.

 Forests have leaf litter, dead logs and piles of sticks, all the fertile regeneration that goes with decomposition.
 A fallen tree becomes food for fungi and insects.
 As the tree decomposes, nutrients are recycled into the soil, while innumerable insects become, in turn, food for birds and other animals.
 It’s one of the most productive habitats there is, so don’t tidy away your dead wood.
-Make and leave piles of sticks, for refuge for birds, animals, and even bees, some of which nest in them.
 Leave standing dead trees, if you can safely do so, for use by cavity nesters.
-The most notable group of wood users in snags are the primary cavity nesters, wood-peckers and nuthatches that excavate nest cavities in the decayed wood of standing trees.
+The most notable group of wood users in snags are the primary cavity nesters, wood-peckers and nuthatches, that excavate nest cavities in the decayed wood of standing trees.
 When they leave, other birds and mammals are waiting in line as tenants.
 These structures are used for foraging, nesting, denning, roosting, and resting, often serving multiple squatters simultaneously.

 USE LIVE PLANTS + LEAVES INSTEAD OF MULCH UNDER TREES + SHRUBS